yoeran/e-missions.nl/src/custom-data/topics/en/video-conferencing.md

   conferencing?**

   Most companies have a strategic plan to lower the environmental impact of their car park, but does your organization have a strategy to build a tree park as well?
-When you have adopted a ‘minimize video on’ conferencing etiquette, lowered the resolution and made sure everybody has access to a fixed internet connection or good WiFi when entering professional calls, the final step to become conference call neutral in terms of environmental impact could be to start building a tree park.
+When you have adopted a ‘minimize video on’ conferencing protocol, lowered the resolution and made sure everybody has access to a fixed internet connection or good WiFi when entering professional calls, the final step to become conference call neutral in terms of environmental impact could be to start building a tree park.
+Do you want to further explore this option?
+Start creating a strategy to implement a new [digital etiquette](https://www.e-missions.nl/en/digital-etiquette/).
 ---